 Other less common causes of claw disorders include a food allergy, Cushing’s disease, hypothyroidism and vasculitis (inflammation of the blood vessels).

-As you can see, there are a number of causes of claw disorders in cats.
+As you can see, there are several causes of claw disorders in cats.
 A single claw is usually due to trauma, or less frequently a tumour.

-I have made an attempt to summarise symptoms of the disorders listed, however, will include a brief summary here.
+I have attempted to summarise symptoms of the disorders listed, however, will include a summary here.
 Symptoms may vary depending on the cause of the nail disorder.

 - Paronychia, which is an inflammation of the tissue surrounding the claw